interstitialRedirectModalTitle

 Razorback Sucker The population of razorback sucker fish in the Colorado River Basin has increased thanks to initiatives that improve habitats and hatcheries. © Linda Whitham/TNC

-Since then, we’ve expanded our toolbox of ways to meet the water needs of both people and nature.
-We worked with partners to form the Upper Colorado Endangered Fish Recovery Program, which protects habitat and ensures there is enough water for the four federally listed endangered fish species in the upper basin: humpback chub, bonytail, Colorado pikeminnow and razorback sucker.
+Since then, we’ve expanded our toolbox to meet the water needs of both people and nature.
+In the Upper Colorado River Basin, we worked with partners to form the Upper Colorado Endangered Fish Recovery Program, which protects habitat and ensures there is enough water for four federally listed endangered or threatened fish species: humpback chub, bonytail, Colorado pikeminnow and razorback sucker.

-We also helped launch the Yampa River Fund in 2019.
-This unique funding source will invest in projects to enhance water security, boost river flows and restore river ecosystems for the Yampa River in northwest Colorado.
+In northwest Colorado, we also helped launch the Yampa River Fund in 2019.
+This unique funding source invests in projects to enhance water security, boost river flows and restore river ecosystems for the Yampa River in northwest Colorado.

 People in a boat cut a ribbon stretched across the Yampa River while spectators watch from a nearby bridge that extends across the river.

-Yampa River Fund Launch This unique funding source will invest in projects to enhance water security, boost river flows and restore river ecosystems for the Yampa River in northwest Colorado. © Lauryn Wachs/TNC
+Yampa River Fund Launch This unique funding source invests in projects to enhance water security, boost river flows and restore river ecosystems for the Yampa River in northwest Colorado. © Lauryn Wachs/TNC

 Silver Mountain Ranch